- 1Spain: An attractive country for investment

 Spain: An attractive country for investment

-Spain has a modern economy based on knowledge, in which services represent almost 75% of business activity.
+Spain has a modern economy based on knowledge, in which services represent over 74% of business activity.
 It is an international center for innovation that benefits from a young and highly qualified population of a proactive nature, and competitive costs in the context of Western Europe, especially as regards graduate and post-graduate employees.

 The country has worked hard to equip itself with state-of the art infrastructures capable of fostering the future growth of the economy.
 And this has been done alongside a major commitment to R&D.